 Most people understand when they buy a house they are going to want to conduct upgrades over the years to make the home reflect their personal design style and needs.
 To some extent you can change the styling of your home with new paint and floors, but such a solution is more cosmetic than functional.
 New interior doors, on the other hand, not only changes the design feeling of your house but also provides practical advantages to how you live in the house on a daily basis.
 The right replacement interior door can do so much for a room in your home so it’s important to choose wisely, and RWC are experts when it comes to choosing the right doors for your home.

 1. Design Consistency

 In some houses, especially older homes which may have already been remodeled over the years, the interior doors don’t match.
-It may be that a previous owner planned to change all the doors to a new style over time but never finished the project, or a broken door had to be replaced, or the owner simply preferred an eclectic design with different themes in each room.
+It may be that a previous owner planned to change all the doors to a new style over time but never finished the new construction project, or a broken door had to be replaced, or the owner simply preferred an eclectic design with different themes in each room.

 2. Personalized Style and Themes

 New interior doors can customize a theme in your house.
 Depending on your personal style and your home’s style, there are various options to add your own touch.
 Some people prefer a plain style with fairly generic doors and casings, while others like a simple rustic cabin theme, a regal and elegant formal setting, or the clean lines of industrial design.
 Some even want to pair their windows and door designs together.
 Taking your personal style into account guarantees you will be happy with the end result and choose the best modern doors for your home.